-Before Cancer, my Twitter and Facebook feed was filled with friends complaining about the inconveniences in their life – who got cut off in traffic, who spilled coffee on their clothes on the way to work and many voicing displeasure about the weather being too hot or too cold.
-Now there isn’t a day that goes by that I can say “Wow, no one died today”.
-There is always someone letting a group know of another life lost to Breast Cancer or a family member updating their loved one’s page letting friends know they are finally at peace and no longer in pain.
+Before Cancer, my Twitter and Facebook feed was filled with friends complaining about the inconveniences in their life.
+People who got cut off in traffic, others spilled coffee on their clothes on the way to work, and many voicing displeasures about the weather being too hot or too cold.
+Now there isn’t a day that goes by that I can say, “Wow, no one died today.”
+There is always someone letting a group know of another life lost to Breast Cancer or a family member updating their loved one’s page, letting friends know they are finally at peace and no longer in pain.
 Each time there is news of a death, it’s devastating.
-Each time the consistent thought running through my mind is “This didn’t have to happen”
+Each time the consistent thought running through my mind is, “This didn’t have to happen.”

-There have been articles and news of possible new breakthroughs and treatments for specific Breast Cancer types but we still keep dying.
-There are new trials, new drug combinations but we still keep dying.
-People keep participating in races and buying into the ‘Pink Propaganda’ but we still keep dying.
+There have been articles and news of possible new breakthroughs and treatments for specific Breast Cancer types, but we still keep dying.
+There are new trials, new drug combinations, but WE ARE DYING.
+People keep participating in races and buying into the ‘Pink Propaganda,’ but WE .
+ARE .
+DYING.

 I feel like it’s time to take the gloves off and really rattle cages to make people hear us.
 It feels like our voices are just echoing into the abyss and not really heard.
-An upsetting statistic from mbcn.org is that:
+An upsetting statistic from the Metastatic Breast Cancer Alliance is that:

 “7% of the 15 Billion invested into Breast Cancer research from 2000-2013 by the major government and non-profit funders in the United States and UK was spent on Metastatic funded research.”

-Only 7% for the 155,000 people in the US living with terminal Breast Cancer.
-That’s part of the reason that 108 women die every single day.
-Even the medical researchers admit that there is a lack of funding making it very hard for them to do their jobs.
-Add to that Senator John McCain (R-AZ) is offering an amendment to the National Defense Authorization Act (NDAA) on the Senate floor which would do irreparable damage to the Department of Defense Breast Cancer Research Program.
+Let that sink in, 7% for the 155,000 people in the US living with terminal Breast Cancer*.
+That’s part of the reason that 117 women & men die every single day.
+Even medical researchers admit that there is a lack of funding, making it very hard for them to do their jobs.
+Add to that, Senator John McCain (R-AZ) is offering an amendment to the National Defense Authorization Act (NDAA) on the Senate floor which would do irreparable damage to the Department of Defense Breast Cancer Research Program.
 Many of us have been Tweeting and calling our local State Senators to implore them to vote against this amendment.
 Clearly, the US Government is also unaware of the staggering numbers of men and women dying every year.
 Or maybe because it’s Breast Cancer.
 That it’s not looked upon as a serious matter.

-It’s so frustrating to me that when I (or others) try to educate and inform women that have either not been affected by Breast Cancer or have had ‘early’ stage Breast Cancer of the truths and implications of what exactly a diagnosis of Breast Cancer really means and could mean for their future.
+It’s so frustrating when I try to educate or inform folks that of the truths and implications of what precisely a diagnosis of Breast Cancer really means and could mean for their future.
 It is most often met with denial and hostility.
-Women have been led to believe that Breast Cancer is the lesser of all other evils but the cold hard truth is that ALL Breast Cancer is terminal if it isn’t found early enough and even when it is, there is a 30% chance that it will end up in an organ or bones and that’s when it becomes terminal.
+Women have been led to believe that Breast Cancer is the lesser of all other evils.
+Still, the cold hard truth is that ALL Breast Cancer is potentially terminal if it isn’t found early enough, and even when it is, there is up to a 30% chance that it will end up in an organ or bones when it becomes terminal.
 It’s criminal that women are not told this information at the time of diagnosis.
-Instead, women are force fed information and brainwashed into thinking if they follow their surgery, chemo and radiation (not necessarily in that order) they will be good as new.
+Instead, women are force-fed information and brainwashed into thinking if they follow their surgery, chemo, and radiation (not necessarily in that order), they will be good as new.

-There have been Social Media campaigns on both Twitter and Facebook with hashtags to create noise and get people talking about Metastatic disease.
-They started out strong and we were all excited to post till our fingers bled.
+There have been Social Media campaigns on Twitter and Facebook with hashtags to create noise and get people talking about Metastatic disease.
+They started out strong, and we were all excited to post till our fingers bled.
 But it isn’t enough.

-Last week there was a video that came out by a woman with Metastatic Breast Cancer.
+Last week there was a video that came out by Holley Kitchen, a woman with Metastatic Breast Cancer.
 She had all the right statistics, pictures of her precious children and set it all to a fantastic song that everyone could relate to.
 It went viral.
 She got a lot of press and was even featured on Good Morning America.
 It was a huge step for those of us that are dying to be heard.
-But soon the hype will quiet down and Metastatic disease will once again fade into the background where everyone wants it to be.
+But soon, the hype will quiet down, and Metastatic disease will once again fade into the background where everyone wants it to be.

 Tonight I saw part of the movie, The Normal Heart.
 The funeral scene where the actor Jim Parson’s gives the eulogy resonated with me.
 Although it’s about the death of a man who had AIDS, the words ring true for those of us with Metastatic Breast Cancer: